-The project is being implemented in three phases, with the last phase, which was getting commissioned by March 31, 2025, will now be completed around March 31, 2026, the incremental cost for the same is still under evaluation.
-The entire capex is expected to get commissioned by the end of FY26, while the additional liquid steel capacity is expected to be commissioned through Blast Furnace BOF-2 in Q4FY25 and BOF-3 in Q3FY26 leading to a liquid steel capacity of 15.60 MTPA.
-CARE Ratings continue to monitor the progress in its capex expansion plans, which continues to remain a key monitorable.
+The project is being implemented in three phases, with the last phase, originally scheduled for completion by March 31, 2025, is now expected to be completed by March 31, 2026.
+The entire capex of Jindal Steel Odisha Limited (JSOL) is expected to get commissioned by the end of FY26, while the additional liquid steel capacity is expected to be commissioned through Blast Furnace & BOF in Q1FY26 leading to a liquid steel capacity of 15.60 MTPA.
+CARE Ratings continues to monitor the progress in its capex expansion plans, which continues to remain a key monitorable.